ubc-library-rc/gis-ArcGIS-Storymap/content/Storymap_steps.md

 The Storymap Content blocks and features will be covered in this section:
-- Configure themes and add a logo
+- Configure themes and add a logo (Subscription only)
 - Preview the Storymap
 - Add basic features
     - Add title, subtitle, and Text
     - Add a Separator
 - Embed media
     - Add a video
-    - Add a Timeline
+    - Add a Timeline (Subscription only)
 - Embed immersive content and media
     - Sidecar
         - Add texts